i-am-grub/MultiGP_Toolkit/README.md

-# MultiGP interface for RotorHazard
+# MultiGP Toolkit for RotorHazard

 > WARNING: This plugin is currently only compatiable with the RotorHazard v4.0 (non-beta) release and the ```main``` branch of [RotorHazard](https://github.com/RotorHazard/RotorHazard)